Yamaha SZ RR Version 2.0

 Yamaha SZ RR Version 2.0 is a motorbike designed by the Yamaha Corporation.

 History

 Yamaha introduced their bike SZ RR in 2013 after that they improved it technically and relaunched it as SZ RR version 2.0.
 Yamaha used its new Blue Core technology in the new SZ RR version 2.0, resulting in improved mileage and performance.

 Features

-The new sz rr is available in 4 colors: Matt Green, Red Dash, Ivory white, and Green arrow.
-Matt Green is a limited edition color that costs extra.
+The new sz rr is available in 4 colors: Matte Green, Red Dash, Ivory white, and Green arrow.
+Matte Green is a limited edition color that costs extra.